 - (Optional) Under VPN Peer Configuration, click Download to download a configuration file listing the configuration parameters needed to configure your on-premises gateway.

-- Configure the on-premises side of the tunnel.
+- Configure the on-premises side of the VPN.